 “Blessed are the pure in heart, For they shall see God” (Matthew 5:8).
 We must be pure in heart to be seated next to Jesus in Heavenly places.
 We must be pure in heart to carry out His plans for our life.
 We must be pure in heart to make a great impact during the great awakening.
 We must have a self awakening.
 Please don’t get me wrong.
 I mess up too.
 In fact a lot of what I teach I have had experience with.
 But “when the enemy comes in like a flood, the spirit of the Lord will raise up a standard against him” (Isaiah 59:19).
 As apostle Paul said you must “put on the whole armor of God, that you may be able to stand against the wiles of the devil” ( Ephesians 6:11).
 We will mess up from time to time but we can repent and God can help us change.

 The way we behave reflects the condition of our heart.
 We have heard that hurting people hurt others.
+I believe that sometimes when we have anger it is really repressed sadness from pain.
 I hope you know God can help you with whatever pain you are facing.
 I have to cry out to God when I am in pain so that I can forgive those who hurt me.
 I don’t know what problems you are facing today.
 I don’t know if it’s issues of forgiveness, pain, fear, loneliness, pride, rejection, addiction, or any circumstance but I pray you overcome every hindrance the devil throws at you in Jesus name.
 I want you to be a part of this great awakening and I want you to be saved.
 God loves you.
 You are his treasure.
 He wants you to be adopted into his family so if you are not already please start by saying this prayer: Father God thank you for sending your son Jesus to earth to die on the cross for my sins.
 Jesus I confess you are the son of God and you are God.
 You died for my sins and rose on the third day.
 I invite your Holy Spirit into my life to guide me and bring me closer to you and your love.
 Thank you father for saving me.
 I love you Jesus.